16 Reasons Why You'll Never Win at Poker

 I always saw it as a game of skill.
 There were times when I lost control -- always in cash games -- but it wasn't the same as sports betting or the wheel.

 Poker filled a hole in my life at the right time.
-I was playing online cash games and tournaments and competing in a local home game on a Tuesday night.
+I was playing online poker for money and competing in a local home game on a Tuesday night.
 It also helped my recovery because nobody drank that much during the game.
 It was perfect for me.

 The Success Principles